 1. Spend the Day at La Jolla Shores Beach

-The ocean here is typically excellent for swimming.
-Surfing is allowed on the north side and the waves usually break in a way that makes this beach an easy place for surf lessons in San Diego.
-Reputable, licensed companies like Surf Diva can teach you to hang ten here.
+- Surfing is allowed on the north side, and the waves usually break in a way that makes learning how to surf here easier than other beaches.
+You should book lessons through reputable, licensed companies like Surf Diva.

 See also: Best San Diego Beaches From North to South